Matter coupling in Minimal Massive 3D Gravity and spinor-matter interactions in exterior algebra formalism: Connection-dependent matter coupling in MMG

-In addition, we point out that equation (\ref{eqn_2_10}) should be used for the solution of auxiliary 1-form $\lambda^{a}$.
-But, the terms $ \alpha \epsilon^{bac} \bar{D} \lambda_{c} $ and $ \alpha^{2} \lambda^{b} \wedge \lambda^{a} $ should be eliminated.
-As done in the previous section, these terms can be eliminated by using Einstein field equation (\ref{eqn_2_9}).
+In addition, we point out that equation (\ref{eqn_2_10}) must be used to obtain the algebraic solution of auxiliary 1-form $\lambda^{a}$.
+As done in connection-independent part, the terms $ \alpha \epsilon^{bac} \bar{D} \lambda_{c} $ and $ \alpha^{2} \lambda^{b} \wedge \lambda^{a} $ should be eliminated.
+Similarly, these terms can be eliminated by using Einstein field equation (\ref{eqn_2_9}).
 After simplifications, (\ref{eqn_2_10}) turns into

 where we define the spinor field-dependent functions

 and

 Note that the term $ ( i \bar{\psi} \psi ) $ is a real scalar which depends on spacetime coordinates.
 Therefore, $ \tilde{\Lambda} $ and $ \theta $ are real scalar functions.
 Now, to obtain the solution of the equation (\ref{eqn_2_15}), we make use of the method presented in Appendix section.
 Furthermore, as done in the previous section, we express torsion-free Dirac stress-energy 2-form as